 You can use two methods: the standard mileage deduction or actual expenses.

 The IRS standard mileage rate is the easiest and simplest method.
-Simply multiply your total miles by the 2017 business mileage rate of $0.535 cents per mile (a decrease from the 2016 IRS reimbursement rate of $0.54) and deduct that amount as an expense from your income.
+Simply multiply your total miles by the 2019 business mileage rate of $0.58 cents per mile and deduct that amount as an expense from your income.
 Though the actual expense method might allow you to deduct an even larger amount, especially if the operational costs of the vehicle you drive are above average, there is a downside: you must maintain the mandatory vehicle mileage log book or record (which TripTagger provides) you have to keep a record of all incurred costs (gas, oil, repairs, tires, insurance, etc).
 Once you have summed up all costs you are left with the total deductible business expenses which you can deduct from your income.

 - If you use the standard mileage rate, all costs are considered factored into the IRS mileage reimbursement rate and you cannot deduct actual car expenses for that year.
 The only exceptions are parking fees and tolls on business trips.
 Other fees such as fines, collaterals, and parking fees at your workplace are not considered deductible business expenses.